 Calendar of Events

-HINDSIGHT: MISSING MAGIC filmmaker Anissa Latham-Brown, with subject and spoken word poet Dikerius Blevins, will join an Instagram Live to talk about the film, Magic City's history of racial injustice and what it means to find Black joy in revolution.
+HINDSIGHT: MISSING MAGIC filmmaker Anissa Latham-Brown, with subject and spoken word poet Dikerius Blevins, joined Instagram Live to talk about the film, Magic City's history of racial injustice and what it means to find Black joy in revolution.
 Moderated by Tina Martin, host of Local, USA and Boston University Associate Professor.
-Follow us on Instagram to receive reminders and watch the event.
+Watch a recording of the event.

 Filmmakers Deirdre Fishel and Tony Heriza led a timely conversation about the future of care and care work in America with leading voices in the fight for a new care infrastructure: Ai-jen Poo, co-founder of the National Domestic Workers Alliance; Robert Espinoza, Vice President of Policy of PHI National; and Sarita Gupta, Director Future of Work at the Ford Foundation.
 Watch the recorded event.

 CARE is available for on-demand streaming on PBS Passport.